Faculty & Staff

 Curriculum Vitae: Click here to download.

 Professor Hoppe research analyzes the social control of sex by institutions of medicine, law, and public health.
-His recently published book, Punishing Disease: HIV and the Criminalization of Sickness (University of California Press) analyzes the rise of punitive and coercive responses to HIV; Punishing Disease was awarded the 2018 Lambda Literary Award in LGBTQ Studies.
-He is also the co-editor of the recently published collection, The War on Sex (co-edited with David Halperin and forthcoming with Duke University Press), which analyzes the punitive social control of sex (and was a finalist for the 2018 Lambda Literary Award in LGBTQ Studies).
+His book, Punishing Disease: HIV and the Criminalization of Sickness (University of California Press) analyzes the rise of punitive and coercive responses to HIV; Punishing Disease was awarded the 2018 Lambda Literary Award in LGBTQ Studies.
+He is also the co-editor of Unsafe Words: Queering Consent in the #MeToo Era (with Shantel Gabrieal Buggs, Rutgers University Press) and The War on Sex (with David Halperin, Duke University Press), which analyzes the punitive social control of sex (and was a finalist for the 2018 Lambda Literary Award in LGBTQ Studies).
 In addition to these book projects, Hoppe is also researching and publishing on the growth and impact of American sex offender registries, particularly the use of “sexually violent predator” statutes that allow for the civil confinement of sex offenders beyond their court-ordered sentence.

 For more information about Professor Hoppe’s research, please visit his website.

 Hoppe, T., and Buggs, S. G. (2023).
 Unsafe words: Queering consent in the #MeToo era.
 New Brunswick, NJ: Rutgers University Press.